pratik-g5/crave-cart/README.md

-# this is the basic react project from scratch
+# CraveCart - a food orderiung web app..

+- This project contains a list of restaurants from where food can be ordered